darias/getdata/README.md

 * Merge the activity_labels.txt data into the data frame.

 * Take the averages of all the mean and standard deviation columns aggregated over subject and activity.

-The test data directory was unzipped into the project directory.
-The R code assumes the existence of the data directory.

-The mean and standard deviation fields to be extracted were identified from the features.txt file by looking for "mean" or "std" in the name.